 For the jockeys, the prizes are mostly school equipment and even a Sport’s Master Degree for the jockeys who have succeeded several times for the state and regional Naadams.

-Photographers shoot some of their most impressive Naadam photos at the horse racing fields.
 See the horse race sendoff ceremony and the younger horses’ teeth inspection or stay near the finishing line and experience winning moments.
 The sendoff ceremony and teeth inspection are among the most interesting, behind-the-scenes features of Mongolian horse racing; we highly recommend it, especially for photographers.

 However, once again we advise caution; take great care to not be in horse rider’s way and be aware around horses, as they can kick.